Last Shift: Reception

-The film holds a 100% on Rotten Tomatoes based on 10 reviews, with an average rating of 6.70/10.
+The film holds a 100% on Rotten Tomatoes based on 10 reviews and an average rating of 6.70/10.
 Anton Bitel of Sight & Sound called it the standout of FrightFest and wrote, "Last Shift masterfully builds its tension towards an unexpected yet satisfying release that deepens and ambiguates everything that has preceded".
 Staci Layne Wilson of Dread Central rated it 3.5/5 stars and wrote, "The movie is suspenseful and well-paced, and Harkavy is infinitely watchable".
 Mark L. Miller of Ain't It Cool News wrote, "This is a simple premise, sort of like an Assault on Precinct 13 by way of REC, but it is truly excellent in terms of building tension and delivering bone-rattling scares."

 Remake

-A reboot, titled Malum, also directed by DiBlasi, is scheduled for release in 2023.
-Malum is co-written by DiBlase with Scott Poiley, and stars Jessica Sula, Candice Coke, Chaney Morrow, and Natalie Victoria starring.
+A remake, titled Malum, also directed by DiBlasi, was released in 2023.
+Malum is co-written by DiBlase with Scott Poiley, and stars Jessica Sula, Candice Coke, Chaney Morrow, and Natalie Victoria.